-- A CutieBot equipped with a Devantech SRF04 Ultrasonic Range Finder - A Telephone Cord - A 12 Volt, 500mA DC transformer. - A Yardstick - 1.
-Interface the Handy Board of the CutieBot with the computer using the procedure described in the Preparing the Handy Board for Use section of the Introduction to the Handy Board lab.
-Notice that when the Handy Board interfaces with Interactive C the sonar.c program is automatically loaded. - 2.
-With the Handy Board in interactive mode, initialize the CutieBot's sonar by executing the sonar_init(); command at the Interactive C command prompt. - 3.
-Place an object about ten inches in front of the CutieBot, type printf("Ticks=%d\n", sonar()); at the command prompt several times, and observe how the sensor measurement varies each time the command is executed. - 4.
-Repeat step three, but this time, move the object further away from the CutieBot.
-Notice that the returned integer is proportional to the distance to the nearest object as you move the object around. - 5.
+- A CutieBot equipped with a Devantech SRF04 Ultrasonic Range Finder - An RJ11 Cable - A 12 Volt, 500mA DC transformer. - A Yardstick - 1.
+Interface the Handy Board of the CutieBot with the computer using the procedure described in the Preparing the Handy Board for Use section of the Introduction to the Handy Board lab. - 2.
+Open a web browser and download the Interactive C program called devantech\sonar.c from the Lab Handouts page below the section referring to Ultrasonic Sensors; save this file to your disk drive. - 3.
+Open the devantech\sonar.c in Interactive C and download it to the Handy Board - 4.
+With the Handy Board in interactive mode, initialize the CutieBot's sonar by executing the sonar\init(); command at the Interactive C command prompt. - 5.
+Place an object about ten inches in front of the CutieBot, type "printf("Ticks=%d\n", sonar());" at the command prompt several times, and observe how the sensor measurement varies each time the command is executed.
+Using the up arrow at the command prompt allows you to access previous commands. - 6.
+Repeat step 5, but this time, move the object further away from the CutieBot.
+Notice that the returned integer is proportional to the distance to the nearest object as you move the object around. - 7.
 Use the sample code provided in Figure 3 to write a program that averages four time-of-flight readings.
-Save it for your records, and load it onto the Handy Board.
+Save the program for your records.

 '''

 int i;

 / a loop counter /

 / the number of readings to average /

 int num;

 int ticks;

 / the # of clock ticks returned for one reading /

+/ the average of num readings /

 int ticksAvg;

-/ the average of num readings /

 void main() {

 num = 4;

 / set the number of readings to average /

+sonar_init();

 / initialize the sonar function /

-sonar_init();

 printf("press start\n");

 / loop continually /

 while(1) {

 if(start_button()) {

 / take num readings every time start is pushed /

 / initialize to 0 /

 ticksAvg = 0;

+for(i=0; i<=num;){

 / take num readings /

-for(i=0; i<num;){

-ticks = sonar() / num;

-/ dividing before summing avoids overflow error/
+ticks = sonar() / num; / dividing before summing avoids overflow error/

-if(ticks > 0) {

-/ discard negative values from sonar() /
+if(ticks > 0) { / discard negative values from sonar() /

 i += 1;

-ticksAvg += ticks; / sum ticks to get average /
+}

+ļ

 printf("ticks = %d\n",ticksAvg);

 / print the result /

+}

+}

 }

 '''